-The gentle hills overlooking the city, covered by vineyards, trees, flowers and even some historic elements have become a UNESCO world heritage site.
-They are truly unique and stunning, they are perfect if you want to escape the city for an afternoon and go on a beautiful walk or drive in the countryside.
+The gentle hills overlooking the city, covered by vineyards, trees, flowers, and even some historic elements, have become a UNESCO world heritage site.
+They are truly unique and stunning, a perfect place if you want to escape the city for an afternoon and go on a beautiful walk or drive in the countryside.

 2. The food

 Like all Italian cities, the food in Florence is absolutely scrumptious.
 There is a lot of roasted meat in Tuscan food, like the famous Bistecca alla Fiorentina, which is a must-try.
 This traditional Florentine steak comes from a special breed of local cattle and is usually served rare and is absolutely delicious.

 Fair warning, though, if you ask for it cooked ‘medium’, you might get a couple of stares.